top of page

 So many men hold on to traditionally-masculine, patriarchal social roles because that’s the only version of manhood that they’re familiar with, and it feels easier to double down on the stereotype than to stare into a void of searching for self identity.
 But I believe that we are seeing cracks in masculinity’s construct, and believe that “perhaps one day, masculinity might become so myriad, so malleable, it no longer needs a fixed border to recognize itself.
 It might not need to be itself at all” (Vuong).
 For now, in the end it is the love of self that López arrives at on stage.
 It is a soft place to land, and perhaps the most free we can be.

-Reviews from pdw's imprint fellows forthcoming
+Additional Reviews from pdw's imprint fellows forthcoming

 Recent Posts